Charles Towneley (MP): Military

-Cattle and horse breeder
+Cattle and horse breeding

-Burnley Solicitor, Richard Eastwood had been appointed as the Towneley legal advisor and land agent by Peregrine Towneley, and continued in the role when Charles inherited the estate.
-He was also fundamental to the two enterprises that brought Towneley the most publicity.
-His highly-acclaimed stock of the Butterfly family of Shorthorn cattle and his horse stud.
+Burnley Solicitor Richard Eastwood had been appointed as the Towneley legal advisor and land agent by Peregrine Towneley, and continued in the role when Charles inherited the estate.
+He was also fundamental to the two enterprises that brought Towneley the most publicity: his highly acclaimed stock of the Butterfly family of Shorthorn cattle and his horse stud.

 Kettledrum by Harry Hall.
 The painting depicts the horse and jockey Ralph Bullock, being presented to the Towneley brothers and Richard Eastwood, along with young Richard Towneley and the trainer, George Oates.

 The St Hubert's Church building at Dunsop Bridge was financed from Kettledrum's Derby winnings.

 It was Eastwood who sold his small herd of Shorthorns to Towneley in 1848.
 From this herd, the cow Butterfly won many exhibition prizes and produced many successful calves.
 Towneley was the only exhibitor to win Ireland's Purcell Challenge Cup three years running.

 The situation of Towneley Hall was not ideal for rearing prize cattle.
 The clay subsoil and higher than average rainfall meant that corn failed to ripen on average one in every six years.
-Much of the root vegetables and straw required for the animals, had to be transported in.
-Burnley was rapidly expanding and industrialising, and black smoke from the chimneys mixed with a white sulphuric acid containing fog from a nearby tile works, killing trees and negatively effecting the grass.
+Much of the root vegetables and straw required for the animals had to be transported in.
+Burnley was also rapidly expanding and industrializing.
+Black smoke from the chimneys mixed with a white fog that contained sulphuric acid from a nearby tile works, killing trees and negatively effecting the grass.
 Increasing numbers of people walked in the park, transferring diseases and leading to incidents with dogs.